DigonIO/pypermission/docs/docs/quick_start.md

 db_factory = sessionmaker(bind=engine, autoflush=False, autocommit=False)
 ```

+Create the required tables in the database:

 ```{.python continuation}
 from rbac import create_rbac_database_table

 create_rbac_database_table(engine=engine)
 ```

-rbac organizes its core functionality into three main services:
+The rbac library organizes its core functionality into two main services - `RoleService` and `SubjectService`.
-`RoleService`, `SubjectService`, and `PolicyService`.
 These services are accessible through the main RBAC class, which provides a unified interface for managing Roles, Subjects, and Policies.
 The examples below demonstrates basic usage.

-Create a _user_ and an _admin_ Role and create a relation such that the _admin_ Role inherits all permissions of the _user_ Role and potential ascendant Permissions.
+## Manage Subjects and Roles

+Start by creating a `user` and an `admin` Role:

 ```{.python continuation}
 from rbac import RBAC